Helsinki Horse Show Jumps Green

 We offer efficient waste recycling options to all participants in the event, including staff, exhibitors, and the general public.
 Recycling stations are conveniently located throughout the venue, and guidance on recycling is provided by the Horse Show’s Jumps Green team.

-This year’s event will only have mixed waste and organic waste bins.
-A new artificial intelligence-based technology will replace manual sorting of waste materials, making the process even more precise and efficient.
+The event has nowadays only mixed waste and organic waste bins.
+A new artificial intelligence-based technology replaces manual sorting of waste materials, making the process even more precise and efficient.

 Special attention is given to procurement to minimize waste generation.
-Digital solutions will replace printed materials, similar to the previous event.
-Also, starting lists and program guides will be available in digital format.
+Digital solutions replace printed materials, similar to the previous event.
+Also, starting lists and program guides will be available mereley in digital format.

 In the main foyer of the ice hall, a water station is provided for refilling personal water bottles, and at the food service points, beverages are served into reusable cups.